Lucas-C/pre-commit-hooks/README.md

 Beware, in 1 case on 6 I faced this unsolved bug with explictely-loaded libraries: https://issues.jenkins-ci.org/browse/JENKINS-42730

 Also, there is also a linter for the declarative syntax: https://jenkins.io/doc/book/pipeline/development/#linter

+### Forbid some Javascript keywords for browser retrocompatibility issues

+-   repo: local
+    hooks:
+    -   id: js-forbid-const
+        name: The const keyword is not supported by IE10
+        language: pcre
+        entry: "const "
+        files: \.js$
+    -   id: js-forbid-let
+        name: The let keyword is not supported by IE10
+        language: pcre
+        entry: "let "
+        files: \.js$

+### Some Angular 1.5 checks

+-   repo: local
+    hooks:
+    -   id: angular-forbid-apply
+        name: In AngularJS, use $digest over $apply
+        language: pcre
+        entry: \$apply
+        files: \.js$
+    -   id: angular-forbid-ngrepeat-without-trackby
+        name: In AngularJS, ALWAYS use 'track by' with ng-repeat
+        language: pcre
+        entry: ng-repeat(?!.*track by)
+        files: \.html$
+    -   id: angular-forbid-ngmodel-with-no-dot
+        name: In AngularJS, "Whenever you have ng-model there's gotta be a dot in there somewhere"
+        language: pcre
+        entry: ng-model="?[^.]+[" ]
+        files: \.html$